In this article

 Depending on your business’ tax status, you may be legally expected to provide estimated taxes in lieu of withholding.
 Should you underpay, you could be subject to an estimated tax penalty.

-Those penalties can be pricey, especially if you dramatically underestimate.
-Per the IRS the penalties include:
+Those penalties can be pricey, especially if you dramatically underestimate them.
+Per the IRS, the penalties include:

-• Interest on money owed – “Generally, interest accrues on any unpaid tax from the due date of the return until the date of payment in full.
+• Interest on money owed – “Generally, interest accrues on any unpaid tax from the due date of the return until the payment date in full.
 The interest rate is determined quarterly and is the federal short-term rate plus 3 percent.
 Interest compounds daily.”

 • Failure-to-pay penalties – “The failure-to-pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25%, of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.”

-As a general rule, it’s better that you err on the side of overestimating your quarterly taxes by about 3 to 5%.
-This extra amount will be given back as a tax return if you do, in fact, end up overpaying.
+As a general rule, it's better to slightly overestimate your quarterly taxes by about 3 to 5%.
+This extra amount will be returned as a tax return if you do, in fact, end up overpaying.

 3. Gauging cash flow

 Cash flow management is an important part of running any business.
-You need cash on hand to pay your employees, cover expenses, and also to pay your taxes.
+You need cash to pay your employees, cover expenses, and pay taxes.
 But budgeting for tax season can be tough.
-By breaking your tax payments up into four smaller quarterly payments, rather than one lump sum, it can be easier to gauge cash flow throughout the year and plan for seasonality.
+By breaking your tax payments into four smaller quarterly payments rather than one lump sum, it can be easier to gauge cash flow throughout the year and plan for seasonality.

 How to calculate estimated tax payments

-The process for calculating estimated tax payments is relatively straightforward, but for the sake of clarity, we’ll run through the process.
-Here’s how John, a self-employed independent contractor, would calculate his estimated quarterly tax payment each month.
+The process for calculating estimated tax payments is relatively straightforward, but for clarity, we’ll run through the process.
+Here’s how John, a self-employed independent contractor, would calculate his monthly estimated quarterly tax payment.

 Step 1: Estimate the year’s taxable income